niazkhan0731/Multi-Cloud-Project/README.md

 To make both AWS and GCP work seamlessly together, they will establish the necessary connections.
 Additionally, <b>Terraform</b> will be employed to deploy this environment in a fully automated manner using Infrastructure as Code.
 ## Mission 1: Configuration & Deployment
-First thing first, I created a new AWS IAM user name <b>terraform-en-1</b> and gave it full access to S3 and CLI.
-I then downloaded the access file and uploaded the <b>accessKeys.csv</b> and the <b>mission1.zip</b> file provided to me by the instructor to the GCP CLI.
+First things first, I created a new AWS IAM user named <b>terraform-en-1</b> and gave it full access to S3 and CLI.
+I then downloaded the access file and uploaded the <b>accessKeys.csv</b> and the <b>mission1.zip</b> file provided by the instructor to the GCP CLI.

 <img width="1213" alt="2" src="https://github.com/niazkhan0731/Multi-Cloud-Project/assets/135728087/09954fe1-6fee-4c65-a88c-ec1787791c53">
 <br><br>
-Now its time to make some new directories and unzip the <b>mission1.zip</b> file and also give user execution permission to the to any <b>.sh</b> files that were unzipped.
-To do this I ran the following commands on the GCP CLI:
+Now it's time to create some new directories and unzip the <b>mission1.zip</b> file.
+Additionally, we need to give user execution permission to any <b>.sh</b> files that were unzipped.
+To achieve this, I executed the following commands on the GCP CLI:
 <br><br>
 <b><i>mkdir mission1_en<br>
 mv mission1.zip mission1_en<br>